mbeddr/mps-platform-docs/src/doc/docs/gotchas/mps_internal/classloading.md

 ### Solution 1

 1. Create a solution "MySolution"
-2. Create a model ending with ".plugin", e. g.
-"MySolution.plugin"
+2. Create a model ending with ".plugin", e.g. "MySolution.plugin"
 3. Add the language "jetbrains.mps.lang.plugin.standalone" to both the "MySolution.plugin" model and the "MySolution" solution.
 4. Create a "StandalonePluginDescriptor" in the "MySolution.plugin" model.
-5. Add the "MySolution" to a build model (referred to as MySolution.build).
+5. Add the "MySolution" to a build model (referred to as "MySolution.build").
 6. Create an idea plugin the build model with id "MySolution.IdeaPlugin".
-7. Add MySolution.build to the idea plugin "MySolution.IdeaPlugin" content.
+7. Add "MySolution.build" to the idea plugin "MySolution.IdeaPlugin" content.
 8. Add the dependency on "git4idea" to "MySolution.IdeaPlugin" dependencies.
 9. Execute the build script.
 10. In properties of solution "MySolution", on the Facets tab, check "Idea Plugin".
-11. In newly appearing Idea Plugin tab, set Pugin ID to "MySolution.IdeaPlugin".
+11. In newly appearing Idea Plugin tab, set plugin ID to "MySolution.IdeaPlugin".
 12. Restart MPS.

 Now the classes within "git4idea" are available within "MySolution".